rlazoti/microservice-dependency-graph/README.md

 #### Run

-*It requires a Redis instance running.*
+*It requires a Redis instance running locally.*

 ```sh